baffle/baffle-public/market-place/cloudformation-template/data-proxy/2.9.3.x/README.md

 ### Standard Encryption

- All the file used are provided on
+ All the file used are provided on the files directory. bucket is DataProxyS3Bucket from stack output and IP is the ip of the EC2 instances.

 #### Full file